tender-barbarian/go-crud/README.md

 `Reflection` interface provides `StructToMap(interface{}) map[string]any` method which converts your struct into a map of struct fields pointers using Reflection.
 The struct fields pointers are then used in `rows.Scan()` to scan directly into struct.

 ### Without Reflection
-There is also an option to do this without reflection (even though performance impact seems to be negligeble in benchmarks) but in such case you need to provide `StructToMap(interface{}) map[string]any` method yourself.
-It is also required when one of your field types does not map to DB type and you need to cast it:
+There is also an option to do this without reflection (even though performance impact seems to be negligeble in benchmarks) but in such case you need to provide `StructToMap(interface{}) map[string]any` method yourself:

 ```
 type ModelWithoutReflection struct {